Velhorst/PredictionAssignmentWriteup/README.md

 ## File structure

 ### Report
 The main outcome of this project is the final html-report.
-To view the report, go to this [preview](https://htmlpreview.github.io/?https://github.com/Velhorst/PredictionAssignmentWriteup/blob/master/PeerGradedAssignment_PracticalMachineLearning.html).
-The [original html-report](PeerGradedAssignment_PracticalMachineLearning.html) is located in this repository.
+To view the report, go to this [html-report preview](https://htmlpreview.github.io/?https://github.com/Velhorst/PredictionAssignmentWriteup/blob/master/PeerGradedAssignment_PracticalMachineLearning.html).
+The [original html-report](PeerGradedAssignment_PracticalMachineLearning.html) is located in this repository, which shows the html-code.

 The report is created using a [Rmd-file](PeerGradedAssignment_PracticalMachineLearning.Rmd).
 Figures included in the report are store in [this folder](PeerGradedAssignment_PracticalMachineLearning_files/figure-html).